Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Generalization and Applications of our Statistical Model

 \subsection{Fitting Our Model to Other Configurations}

-Naturally, we cannot guarantee how well our statistical model will translate to other systems and environments, but it has the potential to via custom system and model parameters.
+Naturally, we cannot guarantee how well our statistical model will translate to other systems, carrier frequencies, and environments, but it does have the potential to via custom system and model parameters.
 Our model readily accommodates general system \gls{eirp} and noise power.
-Model parameters can be uniquely tailored to individual platforms by collecting measurements and subsequently fitting them using the methods described in \secref{sec:modeling} or by using parameters published in the literature.
-Other systems will presumably see unique spatial profiles of self-interference captured by $\mHest$, which can be accounted for through a different number of clusters, different cluster locations, and a different angular spread.
+Model parameters can be uniquely tailored to individual platforms by collecting measurements and subsequently fitting them using the methods described in \secref{sec:modeling} or by using parameters published in future literature or wireless standards.
+Other systems will presumably see unique spatial profiles of self-interference, which can be accounted via $\mHest$ through a different number of clusters, different cluster \glspl{aod}/\glspl{aoa}, and a different angular spread.
 Note that our model can directly accommodate arbitrary array geometries and sizes by constructing $\mHest$ with the appropriate array responses.
 However, it is not clear how different array geometries may affect our model and its fitted parameters.
 For instance, perhaps the small-scale variability observed over small spatial neighborhoods decreases with fewer array elements.
-This could make for interesting future work.
+Investigating this could make for interesting future work.